methods/cost

 ): number

-Computes mean squared error between targets and outputs.
+Computes mean squared error between targets and outputs so regression penalties scale quadratically with prediction distance and highlight large misses.

 Parameters: